-Married couples split up.
-Many will then go on to start new, happy, fulfilling relationships.
-It is not uncommon for separated couples to move on by moving in with their new respective partners.
+Married couples split up and many will go on to start new, happy, fulfilling relationships.
+It’s not uncommon for separated couples to move on by moving in with their new respective partners.

-If your partner does not agree to proceeding on the basis of two years separation - and you do not want to use the fault based grounds - you would need to wait until you had been separated for five years before you could start divorce proceedings.
+If your partner doesn’t agree to proceeding on the basis of two years separation - and you don’t want to use the fault based grounds – you’d need to wait until you had been separated for five years before you could start divorce proceedings.

 Is sleeping with someone whilst separated still adultery?

-The answer in the eyes of the law is yes.
-If you are separated from your husband or wife and you sleep with another person of the opposite sex this is adultery under English family law because you are still legally married.
+In the eyes of the law, yes.
+If you’re separated from your husband or wife and you sleep with another person of the opposite sex this is adultery under English family law because you are still legally married.